friendly-bits/geoip-shell/Documentation/DETAILS.md

 - lib/geoip-shell-lib-arrays.sh
 - lib/geoip-shell-lib-uninstall.sh

-- The 'library' term is used loosely as some of these scripts actually do some work by themselves.
-What's common to all of them is that they are sourced from other scripts rather than called to run as an individual script.
-- The -lib-common script includes a large number of functions used throughout the suite, and assigns some essential variables.
+The -lib-common script includes a large number of functions used throughout the suite, and assigns some essential variables.

-- The lib-setup script implements CLI interactive and noninteractive setup and arguments parsing.
-It is used in the -install and -manage scripts.
+The lib-setup script implements CLI interactive and noninteractive setup and arguments parsing.
+It is used in the -manage script.

-- The -lib-status script implements the status report which you can get by issuing the `geoip-shell status` command.
+The -lib-status script implements the status report which you can get by issuing the `geoip-shell status` command.

-- The -ipt and -nft scripts implement support for iptables and nftables, respectively.
+The -ipt and -nft scripts implement support for iptables and nftables, respectively.
 They are sourced from other scripts which need to interact with the firewall utility directly.

-- The -lib-check-compat script checks for some essential dependencies
+The -lib-check-compat script checks for some essential dependencies

-- The -lib-arrays script implements a minimal subset of functions emulating the functionality of associative arrays in POSIX-compliant shell.
+The -lib-arrays script implements a minimal subset of functions emulating the functionality of associative arrays in POSIX-compliant shell.
 It is used in the -fetch script.
 It is a part of a larger project implementing much more of the arrays functionality.
 You can check my other repositories if you are interested.

-- The -lib-uninstall script has some functions which are used both for uninstallation and for reset if required.
+The -lib-uninstall script has some functions which are used both for uninstallation and for reset if required.

 ### OpenWrt-specific scripts
 These are only installed on OpenWrt systems.
 The .tpl files are "templates" which are used to create the final scripts at the time of installation (when using the install script), or at the time of OpenWrt package preparation.